 One of the results of this doctrine is that most Jehovah's Witnesses do not partake of the bread and wine emblems in memorial of the death of Jesus.
-Only the 144,000 are permitted to.
+Only remnants of the 144,000 are permitted to.

 "Since sharing in the bread and wine passed during the Memorial involves all of this, it would obviously be inappropriate for those having an earthly hope to partake.
 Those with an earthly hope discern that they themselves are not anointed members of the body of Christ, nor are they in the new covenant that Jehovah made with those who will rule with Jesus Christ.
 Since "the cup" represents the new covenant, only those in the new covenant partake of the emblems.
 Those looking forward to everlasting life in human perfection on earth under the Kingdom are neither baptized into Jesus' death nor called to rule with him in heaven.
 Were they to partake of the emblems, it would signify something that is not true with respect to them.
 Thus, they do not partake, though they do attend the Memorial as respectful observers."
 Watchtower 2006 Feb 15 p.
 24

 This is in direct violation of Jesus words, where he commands partaking of the emblems as an importance acceptance of him and gaining everlasting life.